Q: Where and when is the 2018 National Humanities Conference taking place?

-A: Registration will open July 2018 and run through October 2018.
+A: Registration will open August 2018 and run through November 2, 2018.
 To receive the early registration rate, you must register no later than October 5, 2018.
-Subscribe to the NHC e-Newsletter to stay in the know about conference updates and important dates and deadlines or follow us on Twitter @HumFed especially on Tuesdays as we’ll be running a weekly Twitter thread with all you need to know that week about the conference #NHCTuesdays.
+Subscribe to the Federation Update to stay in the know about conference updates and important dates and deadlines or follow us on Twitter @HumFed especially on Tuesdays as we’ll be running a weekly Twitter thread with all you need to know that week about the conference #NHCTuesdays.

 Q: What are the regular and discounted rates for the 2018 National Humanities Conference?

 A: Click here to view all rates.
-If you are a session coordinator and have specific questions about your rate or wish to apply for a scholarship for either you or your panelists, please see the session coordinator page for more information.
+If you are a session coordinator or panelist and have specific questions about your rate, please visit the session coordinator page for more information.

 Q: What is the registration cancellation deadline and policy?

-A: Registration cancelation deadline is November 2nd.
-You may sign into your registration to cancel or email Ashley Cherry, Federation communications and events coordinator, at email@example.com by Friday, November 2nd to receive a full refund.
+A: Registration cancellation deadline is November 2nd.
+You may sign into your registration to cancel or email firstname.lastname@example.org, to reach a member of the Federation event staff by Friday, November 2nd to receive a full refund.

 Q: Where is the 2018 National Humanities Conference hotel?